ahmedragab20/vue-use-state/README.md

 }>>>, Reactive<...>>
 ```

-> **You can use any of the Vue reactivity APIs as a state, and they will be reactive and typed as expected regardless of how deep or shallow the state is.
-Whether it's a ref, plain value, or just anything, it will work seamlessly!
-Just treat it as a wrapper that only wraps a state without affecting any of its default behavior.**
+> You can use any of Vue’s reactivity APIs as state, and they’ll remain fully reactive and properly typed, no matter how simple or complex the state structure is.
+Whether it’s a ref, a plain value, or a deeply nested object, everything works seamlessly.
+Think of it as a lightweight wrapper that enhances your state management without impacting its default behaviour

 ## APIs